peterhendrick/tradingApp/README.md

 PERN Full Stack fake cryptocurrency trading app
 =======

 tradingApp is a website where you can register to login and make fake trades between btc, ltc, xmr, salt, doge and usd.
+It is built using Postgres, Express, React - Redux, and Node.js

 For a live example of this full stack app running visit https://cryptotradingapp.herokuapp.com/